pywbem/pywbem/docs/mockwbemserver.rst

 Building a mock repository
 --------------------------

-The mock repository should contain CIM qualifier declarations, CIM classes, and CIM instances to be required by the user.
+The mock repository needs to contain the CIM namespaces, and within them, the CIM qualifier declarations, CIM classes, and CIM instances required by the user.
 These are created as part of the setup of any particular pywbem mock environment.
-Thus, if the user only requires CIM_ComputerSystem, only that class and its dependent classes and qualifier declarations need be in the repository along with instances of the classes that will satisfy the client methods executed.
+Thus, if the user only requires CIM_ComputerSystem in a particular namespace, only that class and its dependent classes and qualifier declarations need be in that namespace in the mock repository, along with instances of the classes that will satisfy the client methods executed.

 The classes :class:`~pywbem_mock.FakedWBEMConnection` and :class:`~pywbem_mock.DMTFCIMSchema` provide the tools to build the mock repository.

+CIM namespaces are created in the mock repository by defining a default namespace for the :class:`~pywbem_mock.FakedWBEMConnection` object, and by using the :meth:`~pywbem_mock.FakedWBEMConnection.add_namespace` method to create additional namespaces.

-There are two ways to build a mock repository:
+There are multiple ways to add CIM objects to a target namespace of the mock repository:

-* Directly from pywbem CIM objects (:class:`~pywbem.CIMClass`, :class:`~pywbem.CIMInstance` or :class:`~pywbem.CIMQualifierDeclaration`,
-  etc).
-The method :meth:`~pywbem_mock.FakedWBEMConnection.add_cimobjects` installs these objects into the CIM repository
+* From :term:`CIM objects <CIM object>`, using the :meth:`~pywbem_mock.FakedWBEMConnection.add_cimobjects` method.

+  The specified CIM objects are added to or updated in a target namespace of the mock repository.
+Dependent classes and qualifier types of these objects must already exist in the target namespace.

-* From MOF definitions of the objects (which can be a string or a file):
+* From definitions of the CIM objects in a MOF string or a MOF file, using the :meth:`~pywbem_mock.FakedWBEMConnection.compile_mof_string` or :meth:`~pywbem_mock.FakedWBEMConnection.compile_mof_file` methods.

-  * Build from MOF definitions of the objects which are compiled into the repository.
-See :meth:`~pywbem_mock.FakedWBEMConnection.compile_mof_string` and :meth:`~pywbem_mock.FakedWBEMConnection.compile_mof_file`.

-    If an instance compiled with the MOF compiler duplicates the path of an existing instance in the repository, the existing instance will modified because the MOF compiler uses ModifyInstance on the request if the CreateInstance fails.
-When defining new instances in MOF, the corresponding class must exist in the repository but not necessarily in the current MOF file.

-  * Build MOF qualifier declarations and classes directly from the DMTF CIM schema by downloading the schema from the DMTF and selecting all or part of the schema to compile.
-This automatically compiles all qualifier declarations into the mock repository and allows setting up a partial class repository (i.e. selected classes) with a single method call.
-See section `DMTF CIM schema download support`_ and the :meth:`~pywbem_mock.FakedWBEMConnection.schema_pragma_file` method.
+  The CIM objects defined in the MOF are added to or updated in a target namespace of the mock repository.
+Dependent classes and qualifier types of these objects must already exist in the target namespace.

+* From CIM class names and a schema search path containing the MOF files of one or more schemas, using the :meth:`~pywbem_mock.FakedWBEMConnection.compile_schema_classes` method.

+  The schema MOF files can either be provided by the user, or the DMTF CIM schema can be automatically downloaded from the DMTF using the :meth:`~pywbem_mock.DMTFCIMSchema` class.

+  The specified CIM classes are added to or updated in a target namespace of the mock repository, and their dependent classes and qualifier types are added to the target namespace from the schemas in the search path as needed.

+  The dependent classes and qualifier types are determined automatically and recursively.
+This includes superclasses, reference classes (used in reference properties and reference parameters), and embedded classes (i.e. classes referenced through the EmbeddedInstance qualifier).
+Thus, a user creating a mock repository does not have to track down those dependent classes and qualifier types, and instead only needs to know the schema(s) to be used and the creation classes for any CIM instances.
+This also means that there is normally no reason to compile the complete schema which is much larger than the classes that are minimally needed.

-It may take a combination of all of the above methods to build a schema that satisfies a particular usage requirement including:
+It may take a combination of all of the above methods to build a mock repository that satisfies a particular usage requirement.
+A typical approach for building a mock repository is:

-1. Build the DMTF CIM classes and CIM qualifier declarations from the DMTF schema.
-This is easy to code, and eliminates errors defining components.
-It also loads all qualifier declarations.

-2. Build non-DMTF classes (subclasses, etc.) by defining either MOF for the classes and compiling or directly building the pywbem CIM classes.
+1. Establish the MOF subtrees for the schema(s) needed.
+That can be a downloaded version of the DMTF CIM schema, local modifications to a version of the DMTF CIM schema, user-defined schemas including schemas derived from the DMTF CIM schema, or a combination thereof.

+2. Create the CIM namespaces needed, either as the default namespace or by adding namespaces, including the :term:`interop namespace`.

+3. For each CIM namespace needed, create the set of needed CIM classes and qualifier types by using the :meth:`~pywbem_mock.FakedWBEMConnection.compile_schema_classes` method and specifying the set of creation classes of the CIM instances that are intended to be added, and specifying the pragma MOF files of the schema(s) added in step 1 as a schema search path.

-3. Build CIM instances by defining MOF and compiling or directly building the pywbem CIM instances.
-Often MOF is easier for this because it simplifies the definition of association instances with the instance alias.
+4. For each CIM namespace needed, create the set of needed CIM instances by defining and compiling instance MOF, or by creating and adding :class:`~pywbem.CIMInstance` objects, or both.
+Often defining MOF is easier for this because it simplifies the definition of association instances with the instance alias.

-4. Register user-defined providers for which the mock server is expected to respond.
-See :ref:`User-defined providers`

-Since building a working CIM repository with all of the required elements to successfully execute client operations can mean understanding the CIM model dependencies, the pywbem MOF compiler provides support for:

-1. Automatically including all qualifier declarations if classes are added with the method :meth:`~pywbem_mock.FakedWBEMConnection.schema_pragma_file` or the :class:`DMTFCIMSchema`.

-2. Adding dependent classes from the DMTF schema in the case where they are missing in the compiled mof and the compiler search path includes the MOF directory of the DMTF CIM schema.
-This include superclasses, reference classes defined in reference properties and parameters, and the class referenced through the EmbeddedInstance qualifier.
-Thus, the user does not have to track down those dependent classes to be able to create a working mock repository.

-This means that the user creating a mock repository only needs to know the DMTF schema to be used and the leaf classes required.
-All qualifier declarations and classes upon which these leaf classes depends are automatically installed into the CIM repository.
-It also means that there is normally no reason to compile the complete DMTF schema which is much larger than the classes required for most test environments.
+5. Register user-defined providers such as the :class:`~pywbem_mock.CIMNamespaceProvider` or user-written providers for the creation classes of the CIM instances that have non-default instance write behavior or that need CIM methods to be supported.
+   See :ref:`User-defined providers` for details.

 .. _`Example: Set up qualifier types and classes DMTF CIM schema`: